sweattep/modern_quotes/README.md

 >Nothing is more readily believed than what&mdash;regardless of the truth&mdash;meets our wishes and illusions half-way

+>The essence of linked data is using common terms that have common meanings.
+No need to create a unique term for a concept that already exists

 >I've always been a gamer

 >Sell the lifestyle